rmed/kouta/docs/base-package.md

 The base package provides the basic building blocks for an asynchronous/event-based application and, more often than not, will be used by the rest of the packages.

-The backbone is the event loop provided by `boost::asio`.
+The backbone is the event loop provided by `kouta::base::asio`, which aliases either `asio::` or `boost::asio` depending on whether the `KOUTA_STANDALONE_ASIO` option is set in CMake..
 Kouta builds on top of that to provide a **tree-like** architecture with the following elements.

 ## Component